 - Dill & mint.
 This combo adds delicious freshness to the cool cucumbers and onions.

 - Pickled mustard seeds.
 I list these as optional, but I highly recommend using them.
-Their flavor is a great complement to the dill, and they add tangy complexity to this super simple cucumber salad.
+Their flavor is a great complement to the dill, and they add tangy complexity to this super simple cucumber onion salad.

 Add a sprinkle of sea salt, and you’ve got everything you need!